ShrutiMishra-2002/SecureAuth-Forms/README.md

 4- The class newtest: it contains all methods used to perform test cases.
 5- After running the project successfully, an auto-generated report will be created containing the testing results.
 It can be found at:
     folder->test-output/index.html and test-output/emailable-report.html
-5- The test can be run only once successfully; to rerun it again, a change would be done, and emails used in all functions would be changed.
+6- The test can be run only once successfully; to rerun it again, a change would be done, and emails used in all functions would be changed.

 # Additional Project Files:
-Two Excel files containing:
-Test case reports for manual testing.
+-Two Excel files containing Test case reports for manual testing.
-Bug reports documenting manually detected defects.
+-Bug reports documenting manually detected defects.
-Automation test reports are included in two .html files:
+-Automation test reports are included in two .html files:
   "index.html"
   "emailable-report.html"